Plan one loan cancellation criteria.

 Income Threshold

-One crucial factor affecting Postgraduate Loans write-off is income.
+One crucial factor affecting the write-off of Postgraduate Loans is income.
 If a borrower’s income falls below a certain threshold, their loan may be cancelled.

 Exceptions